MUSIC AND BRAIN CONNECTIONS, INTELLIGENCE, MUSIC THERAPY AND NEUROLOGICAL DISORDERS

 Musical training during childhood may influence regional brain growth

-An fMRI investigation of the cultural
+An fMRI investigation of the cultural specificity of music

 This study explored the role of culture in shaping music